• Galleries

 Dance design credits include Christina Noel and The Creatures 'Murica, Courtney Giannone's Tip of the Tongue, Djahari Clarks' Winter in the Woods at Bushwick Starr, Simone Sobers’ Silly Rabbit and James Sutton’s Laughing Matters at 2nd Ave Dance Company, Holly Johnson’s Unrest at The Linhart Theatre, and Ken Roht’s 99¢ Dance Extravaganza at Evidence Room.

-Originally from Peterborough, New Hampshire, Adam H. Greene has lived in Portland (Oregon), San Luis Obispo, Los Angeles, and currently resides in Brooklyn, NY.
+Originally from Peterborough, New Hampshire, Adam H. Greene has lived in Portland (Oregon), San Luis Obispo, Los Angeles, New York City and currently resides in Fishkill, NY.